Kirubhaharan-B/blochain-minitwitter/hardhat/README.md

 - npx hardhat --show-stack-traces clean

-## Now Read the Read.me file in frontend to execute the frontend of twitter
+## Now Read the Read.md file in frontend to execute the frontend of twitter